openSUSE/obs-landing/_posts/documentation/2017-09-22-two-new-guides-for-builders.md

 [Glossary](https://openbuildservice.org/help/manuals/obs-reference-guide/obs.glossary.html)
 (part of the Reference Guide).

-Lastly, we also made a variety of stylistic and spelling fixes and had a field day converting the guide from the DocBook 4 format to the more modern DocBook 5.
+Lastly, we made a variety of stylistic and spelling fixes and had a field day converting the guide from the DocBook 4 format to the more modern DocBook 5.

 We certainly hope you like the changes we made so far.
-We would also be happy to see you pitch in with feedback and contributions.
+We would be happy to see you pitch in with feedback and contributions.
 In particular, rounding out the new User Guide is still a good bit work.